whoisjustinngo/tp/docs/UserGuide.md

 The Schedule tab shows all of the user's events in chronological order.

-> :exclamation:Note: By default, the Schedule tab will **ONLY** show upcoming Events.
+> :exclamation:Note: By default, the Schedule tab will **ONLY** show upcoming events.
 The user can use some of the following commands to customise the kind of events to display.

 ### Viewing all events: `list`

-Shows all the added Events.
+Shows all the added events.
 Events will be ordered by date, then by time.

 ### Viewing all upcoming events: `showupcoming` // TODO

-Shows all the upcoming Events
+Shows all the upcoming events

-* Upcoming Events will be ordered by date, then the order of time on that day itself
+* Upcoming events will be ordered by date, then the order of time on that day itself

 ### View all upcoming events: `showpast` // TODO

-Shows all the past Events
+Shows all the past events

-* Past Events will be ordered by date, then the order of time on that day itself
+* Past events will be ordered by date, then the order of time on that day itself

 ### Adding an event: `add`